-- Guidance will address: - How costs are charged as direct vs. indirect costs; - sIRB selection considerations; - Content of sIRB plan submitted with applications/proposals; - Exemption request process; - •Roles and responsibilities of the sIRB and participating sites; - Model authorization agreement, e.g., SMART IRB Model; - Models for gathering and evaluating information from reliant sites recommunity attitudes and acceptability of proposed research; - Model communication plan identifying documents to be completed and shared with those involved - December 2016: NIH announced a revised effective date from May 25, 2017 to September 25, 2017
+- - How costs are charged as direct vs. indirect costs; - sIRB selection considerations; - Content of sIRB plan submitted with applications/proposals; - Exemption request process; - •Roles and responsibilities of the sIRB and participating sites;

+- Roles and responsibilities of the sIKB and participating sites; Model authorization agreement, e.g., SMART IRB Model; Models for gathering and evaluating information from reliant sites re: community attitudes and acceptability of proposed research; Model communication plan identifying documents to be completed and element with these involved. - shared with those involved - December 2016: NIH announced a revised effective date from May 25, 2017 to September 25, 2017